 - The 60% discount on a monthly short code lease only applies to dedicated short code.
-The discount does not apply to short codes that will be shared between nonprofits or charities, or commonly referred to as a shared short code.
+The discount does not apply to short codes that will be shared between nonprofits or charities, commonly referred to as a shared short code.
 The only exception applies to chapter-based nonprofits or charities, where the short code is being used among all the organization’s chapters, as long as there is a common organization name between all chapters.

 - During the duration of the discounted short code lease, nonprofits and charities must be compliant with both the CTIA Acceptable Use Policy, and the MMA Guidelines.

-- A nonprofit or charity may use a discounted short code for a variety of purposes, including, but not limited to, mobile giving, mass text messaging, SMS polling, SMS voting, and SMS chat.
-The only stipulation to using a discounted short code for a variety of messaging is that each type of activity must require it's own opt-in.
+- A nonprofit or charity may use a discounted short code for a variety of purposes, including but not limited to mass text messaging, mobile giving, SMS voting, SMS polling, and SMS chat.
+The only stipulation to using a discounted short code for a variety of messaging is that each type of activity must require its own opt-in.

-- Non-Profits and charities that conduct unified fundraising campaigns such as United Way or Combined Federal Campaign may lease a single code in support of their unified campaigns. to perform Unified fundraising, a non-profit or charity must demonstrate that they have been in operation for at least five years.
+- Nonprofits and charities that conduct unified fundraising campaigns, such as United Way or Combined Federal Campaign, may lease a single code in support of their unified campaigns.
+To perform unified fundraising, a non-profit or charity must demonstrate that they have been in operation for at least five years.

-- Discounted short codes may not be used for gaming related fundraising or donations (e.g., lotteries, sweepstakes, raffles).
+- Discounted short codes may not be used for gaming-related fundraising or donations (e.g., lotteries, sweepstakes, raffles).